Scottham/get-smart-contract-abi-code-in-okexchain/README.md

 ## Features
-get smart contract abi code in okexchain using python (for verified smart contracts)
+Get smart contract abi code in okexchain using python (for verified smart contracts)